Aphaenogaster longiceps – Australia

 Presentation of the species Aphaenogaster longiceps:

-Aphaenogaster longiceps is reminiscent of Aphaenogaster subterranea or a giant Pheidole, with characteristics that make it very attractive in breeding: it develops quickly and does not need to overwinter*, its colonies can reach up to 10,000 workers with one or more queens per colony and its morphology is quite particular.
+Aphaenogaster longiceps is reminiscent of Aphaenogaster subterranea or a giant Pheidole, with characteristics that make it very attractive for breeding: it develops quickly and does not need to overwinter*, its colonies can reach up to 10,000 workers with one or more queens per colony and its morphology is quite particular.

-Workers have long legs which make them appear larger, hence their name “longiceps”.
+The worker bees have long legs which make them appear larger, hence their name "longiceps".

-Of a correct size for good observations, the workers measure 5 to 8mm and the queen or queens are much more impressive with a size of the order of 10 to 13mm.
+Of a suitable size for good observation, the workers measure 5 to 8mm and the queen(s) are clearly more impressive with a size of around 10 to 13mm.

 _______________________________________________________________